 The top of the chimney should be tall enough to be above the air turbulence caused when wind blows against the house and its roof.
-The chimney must extend at least 1 m (3 ft.) above the highest point of contact with the roof, and at least 60 cm (2 ft.) higher than any roof line or obstacle within a horizontal distance of 3 m (10 ft.).
+The chimney must extend at least 3 ft.
+(1 m) above the highest point of contact with the roof, and at least 2 ft.
+(60 cm) higher than any roof line or obstacle within a horizontal distance of 10 ft.
+(3 m).

-9.4 The Relationship Between the Chimney and the House
+9.4 Chimney Location

 Because the venting system is the engine that drives the wood heating system, it must have the right characteristics.
-The signs of bad system design are cold backdrafting when there is no fire in the stove, slow kindling of new fires, and smoke roll-out when the door is opened for loading.
+The signs of bad system design are cold back drafting when there is no fire in the stove, slow kindling of new fires, and smoke roll-out when the door is opened for loading.
 There are two guidelines to follow.
 First, the chimney should be installed up through the heated space of the house, not out and up an outside wall.
 Second, the chimney should penetrate to the top of the building at or near the highest heated space.